ArdaBC/arda-seesaw/README.md

 Features to implement:

-Ball width and height proportional to weight

-Random ball color
+Ball preview

+local state

+Cleaner code in general + possible optimizations

 Current Bugs:

-Sometimes, adding countertorque makes the seesaw move slightly in the other direction (probably an animation bug where the step is too slow, probably related to my /60 formula)

-Seesaw moves before the weight touches the plank
+Seesaw moves before the weight touches the plank (also exists in the example)

-After 20 balls, it gets really laggy

 Sometimes, balls fall off to the side

+Ball collision logic with plank is a little too snappy